 Arrangements have been entrusted to Cornelius, Dodd & Connell Funeral Home, Middletown, NY.

-To send sympathy gifts to the family or plant a tree in memory of Sherwood "Woody" Levitan, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Sherwood "Woody" Levitan, please visit our Tree Store.